mlk5060/tdd-example/README.md

 1. We need a way to store musicians and their best songs.
     - A musician only needs their `name` and `best song` to be stored.
     - There should only be one entry for each musician.
-2. We need a way to retrieve a musician and their best song based on their name.

 ## Directory/file structure